mcagov/waves-app/README.md

     bundle exec rspec

 If you get the error `DATABASE_URL environment variable is set` you will need to remove the `DATABASE_URL` from the local .env file.

+## API / CORS

+We are using the [rack-cors](https://github.com/cyu/rack-cors) gem.

+Origins are defined in `config/initalisers/cors.rb`.